 Coverage Sampling Anti-Aliasing (CSAA)

 This is NVIDIA’s anti-aliasing solution which works very similarly to MSAA.
-Where it differs from MSAA is that it offers much better performance and is naturally only available on NVIDIA cards.
+Where it differs from MSAA is that it offers substantially enhanced performance and is naturally only available on NVIDIA cards.

 Enhanced Quality Anti-Aliasing (EQAA)